vuejs/vue/.github/CONTRIBUTING.md

 ### What's the difference between Patreon and OpenCollective?

-Funds donated via Patreon goes directly to support Evan You's full-time work on Vue.js.
-Funds donated via OpenCollective are managed with transparent expenses and will be used for compensating work and expenses by core team members or sponsoring community events.
+Funds donated via Patreon go directly to support Evan You's full-time work on Vue.js.
+Funds donated via OpenCollective are managed with transparent expenses and will be used for compensating work and expenses for core team members or sponsoring community events.
 Your name/logo will receive proper recognition and exposure by donating on either platform.

 ## Credits

-Thank you to all the people who have already contributed to vuejs!
+Thank you to all the people who have already contributed to Vue.js!

 <a href="https://github.com/vuejs/vue/graphs/contributors"><img src="https://opencollective.com/vuejs/contributors.svg?width=890" /></a>